 secretName: phc-production-tls

-I could have easily created a seperate cert for imti.co and grouped it under a seperate hosts: section.
+I could have easily created a separate cert for imti.co and grouped it under a separate hosts: section.
 However I’ll probably be redirecting it in the future so it suits my need at the moment.

 Check out kubefwd for a simple command line utility that bulk forwards services of one or more namespaces to your local workstation.